-This item requests that the Facilities Working Group recommend to the ICOC for consideration at their December 7, 2006 meeting approval of the definition for capital and research equipment as follows:
+The President and the Facilities Working Group recommend to the ICOC for approval the definition for capital and research equipment as follows:

 Capital Equipment: Capital equipment (Group 1) is defined as equipment which is fixed, built-in or permanently affixed to a building or structure.
 Examples are building hardware, general building construction, such as heating systems, exhaust and air conditioning systems, fixed seating in auditoriums and lecture hall, and permanent television distribution equipment.
 Also included are fixed laboratory benches, fixed sterilizing equipment, fume hoods, autoclaves and biological safety cabinets.
 Capital equipment shall be funded through the Facilities grants program.